UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 You MUST use the playerID from this call to identify the player to ensure that the same player can't connect twice.

-You should also not call this method twice.
-So it's a good idea to store the `player_token` in your player object, and if you get a connection check if it's just a reconnect after a dropped connection by comparing the player tokens.
+It's a good idea to store the `player_token` in your stored player objects.
+When a new connection comes in, check if it's just a reconnect after a dropped connection by comparing the player tokens.

 ### Starting the game, locking the pool